acend/container-basics-training/content/en/docs/11/_index.md

 docker logs <container>
 ```

-This will show the whole log of that container, sometimes it's enough to display only a few lines:
+This will show the whole log of that container, sometimes it's enough to display just a few lines:

 ```bash
 docker logs --tail 3 <container>